 This waterproof wonder folds out in seconds and comes with a complete fixing kit.
 It has some nice touches, such as stainless steel hinges and anodised aluminium frame poles.
 There’s an interior LED light, a high density foam mattress with removable cover, mosquito nets, sunroof, telescopic aluminium ladder and a UV-resistant travel bag.
 It costs just under £2,000.

 For large estate cars upwards.
-With a remote control for automatic opening.
+With a remote control for automatic opening and a solar panel.
 It can work from the 12V in the car, or be wound up manually.
-Around £1,600.
+Around £2,800.

 Lots of options here in both soft and hard top.
 Specifically stated to fit almost any car with roofbars, not just 4x4s.
 Prices range from around £1,000 to £2,500, but you’ll want the accessories too.
 Tuff-Trek also sell the BunduTop, electric opening roof tent for around £2,500.
 There are LED lights and a power point inside that one.

 A Kickstarter innovation that’s ready to buy – from $1900.
 It’s a more modern-looking design, using strong and light materials and there are plenty of accessories, such as awnings and an annexe.
 While it’s definitely still aimed at an off-road vehicle, it will fit on smaller cars too.